jnozzi/cocoadev.com/markdown/HowToGrabVideoInFoundationTool.md

 ----

 OK, I found a solution to build it as a Foundation Tool.
-It was really just a question of the General/NSRunLoop.
+It was really just a question of the NSRunLoop.
 There is no dependency to the window server.

 #import <Foundation/Foundation.h>
 #import "mainApplication.h"

 int main (int argc, const char * argv[]) {
-	General/NSAutoreleasePool * pool = General/[[NSAutoreleasePool alloc] init];
+	NSAutoreleasePool * pool = [[NSAutoreleasePool alloc] init];

 	NS_DURING
 	{
-		mainApplication *thisApplication = General/[mainApplication alloc] init] autorelease];
+		mainApplication *thisApplication = [mainApplication alloc] init] autorelease];
 		[thisApplication startUp];

 		// Run runloop
 		[[[[NSRunLoop currentRunLoop] run];
 	}
 	NS_HANDLER
-		General/NSLog(@"...");
+		NSLog(@"...");
 	NS_ENDHANDLER
 	[pool release];
 	return 0;